yswntht/yswntht.github.io/_pages/about.md

 # Recent News
-* September 3, 2019.
-One paper accepted to NeurIPS 2019.
+* June, 2020.
+One journal accepted to IEEE Transactions on Intelligent Transportation Systems.
-* April 21, 2019.
-Three papers accepted to ICML 2019.
+* May, 2020.
+One workshop paper accepted AccML.
-* November 3, 2018.
-One paper accepted to AAAI 2019.
+* Feb, 2020.
+One journal accepted to Transactions on Compputers.